-Heartland Alliance International (HAI) has more than three decades of experience providing trauma-informed mental health care, including support to individuals and communities who have been exposed to political oppression, torture, war, conflict, and gender-based violence.
+Heartland Alliance International (HAI) has more than three decades of experience providing trauma-informed mental health and psychosocial support (MHPSS) to individuals, families, and communities that have been exposed to political oppression, torture, war, conflict, and gender-based violence.
 HAI has expertise developing tailored interventions for primary health care systems; addressing child, adolescent, and women’s mental health; and developing specialized torture treatment programs.

-Poverty, unemployment, and traumatic life events increase the risk of mental illness.
+Poverty, unemployment, and traumatic life events are all risk factors for mental illness.
 Ongoing conflicts in many countries around the world have led to a rise in forced displacement and migration, which exacerbate mental health concerns and further limit access to care.

 - In low and middle-income countries, 76% to 85% of people with severe mental disorders receive no treatment

-In recent years, increased attention has been placed on prioritizing mental health care:
+In recent years, increased attention has been placed on prioritizing mental health and psychosocial support services:

 - In 2013, the World Health Organization (WHO) released a Mental Health Action Plan that highlighted the need to treat mental disorders and attend to daily mental health well-being.